jpedro/jpedro.github.io/.posts/mice-and-bulls.md

 loyal bull to handle people with the firm hand the mouse never had an interest to develop.

+So the incentives are there for a bull and his mouse to appreciate each other respectively and coexist productively.

 Does this happen _always_?
 No. But there are examples of this.

 Steve Ballmer is a bull.
 A